we-make-software/tech/README.md

 This CPU/GPU sandwich is the basic idea to keep in mind when deciding where to run tasks.
 CPU controls the flow, GPU accelerates the heavy work.

+This is how it might look:

+- Start with the CPU.
+- Pass the necessary information (like memory allocation with `kmalloc` or other data).
+- Send the task to the GPU.
+- Let the GPU run and process the task.

+You have two options:
+- Let the GPU run in the background and end the CPU task.
+- Or, have the CPU wait for the GPU to finish before continuing.